 Your opportunity to make a difference in the lives of others awaits you at UW Health.
 Every day, patients from near and far come to UW Health for world-class health care that enhances their quality of life.

-We’re an integrated academic health system that is home to the No. 1 hospital in Wisconsin (for the 11th year in a row) as ranked by U.S. News & World Report.
-We’re made up of seven hospitals and more than 80 clinics across Wisconsin and north central Illinois.
+UW Health is an integrated academic health system that is home to the No. 1 hospital in Wisconsin (for the 12th year in a row) as ranked by U.S. News & World Report.
+We’re made up of six main hospitals, one JOA partner hospital in Madison and two hospitals located within the main hospital in Illinois.
+We also have more than 90 clinics across Wisconsin and northern Illinois.

 Our roots go back more than a century.
 While most of our patients come from Wisconsin and Illinois, more patients continue to come from longer distances in search of the world-class, highly specialized care that is unavailable closer to home.